oasc/oasc-mims/interaction/oasc-mim7-places.md

 ## Capabilities

 Geospatial information contains comprehensive bi-dimensional, tri-dimensional and (when time is also involved) four-dimensional representationof  real-world entities defined in a structured way.
 Different datasets can easily be combined based on location.
-In addition, powerful spatial analyses can be operformed that give important insights to different stakeholders in the city.
-It is therefore essential to include the geospatial data dimension into smart cities information systems.
+In addition, powerful spatial analyses and sophisticated visualisation can be performed that provide important insights to different stakeholders in the city.
+It is therefore essential to include the geospatial data dimension into smart city information systems.

-The discovery, retrieval, visualisation, querying and editing of geospatial information based on location and historical criteria can be achieved through open standard formats, protocols and preferably through the use of standard-based API interfaces.
+The discovery, querying, retrieval, visualisation, and editing of geospatial information based on location and temporal criteria can be achieved through open standard formats, protocols and preferably through the use of standardised API interfaces.
 Integrating context information with geospatial information can be enabled by the context management API and geospatial management API through common data information models defined in the [MIM2 Data models](../architecture-and-data-models/oasc-mim-2-data-models.md).

 ## Specifications <a id="MIM3:EcosystemTransactionManagement-Recommendedspecifications"></a>
-The specifications that are subject to adoption are focussing on (i) web interfaces for access to data, and (ii) data encoding formats.
+The specifications that are subject to adoption are focussing on (i) web interfaces for discovery and access to data, and (ii) data encoding formats.

-### Web interfaces
+### Web Interfaces

 **Specifications by the Open Geospatial Consortium \(OGC\)**

-Those standards are mature, well-known by the geospatial community and supported by a wide number of client and server implementations.
+  **OWS-based family of standards:**

-  **SOAP-based family of standards:**
+Those [OGC Web Services]() standards follow the same conceptual model.
+They are mature, well-known by the geospatial community and supported by a wide number of client and server implementations.

-  * Catalog Service for the Web \([CSW](https://www.ogc.org/standards/cat)\)
+* Catalogue Service for the Web \([CSW](https://www.ogc.org/standards/cat)\)
 * OGC Web Map Service \([WMS](https://www.ogc.org/standards/wms)\)
 * OGC Web Map Tile Service \([WMTS](https://www.ogc.org/standards/wmts)\)
 * OGC Web Feature Service \([WFS](https://www.ogc.org/standards/wfs)\)
 * OGC Web Coverage Service \([WCS](https://www.ogc.org/standards/wcs)\)
 * OGC Sensor Observation Service \([SOS](https://www.ogc.org/standards/sos)\)

 **API-based family of standards:**

 The new [OGC Web API family of standards](https://ogcapi.ogc.org/#standards) are built upon the legacy of the OGC Web Service standards to define resource-centric APIs that take advantage of modern web development practices.
 These new standards are web-friendly and are being constructed as "building blocks" that can be used to assemble novel APIs for web access to geospatial content. \(The following OGC APIs are at a different stage of development: Features, Common, Maps, Records, Processes, Coverages, Tiles, Environmental Data Retrieval\).
-  * The [OGC SensorThings API](https://www.ogc.org/standards/sensorthings) standard provides an open source and uniform API to connect IoT devices, data and applications on the Web; it provides a standard way to manage and retrieve observations and metadata from IoT sensors built on the legacy of OGC SOS and SPS.
+  * The [OGC SensorThings API](https://www.ogc.org/standards/sensorthings) standard provides an open source and uniform API to connect IoT devices, data and applications on the Web; it provides a standard way to manage and retrieve observations and metadata from IoT sensors built on the legacy of the OGC SOS and SPS.
 The SensorThings API standard supports both request-response and asynchronous transactions.
   * The [OGC API - Features](https://www.ogc.org/standards/ogcapi-features) standard provides a modular, encoding-agnostic and web-friendly means for the exposure of geospatial features on the web.

 \*\*\*\*

 ### Data encoding